Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 Best Hotels in Palm Beach Aruba

-Top hotels on Palm Beach include:
+Top hotels in Palm Beach:

 • For Couples – Ritz Carlton Aruba – Set on a pristine beachfront, this is a luxury resort with all the bells and whistles.
 Widely considered one of Aruba’s best hotels, rooms are bright and elegant with spectacular ocean views.
-The staff is attentive, accommodating, and unobtrusive.

-• For FamiliesHyatt Regency Aruba Resort & Casino – Newly renovated rooms include spacious family suites with bunk beds.
+• For Families – Hyatt Regency Aruba Resort & Casino – Newly renovated rooms include spacious family suites with bunk beds.
 Amenities include a casino, a full-service spa, and two expansive pools (including one with a 2-story water slide).

 Best Hotels in Eagle Beach Aruba